nico599/proxmox_fan_controller/README.md

 the last digit appears to control the speed of all three fans so `0x10` might be 10%, but one of the Posters suggests `0x08` was 8% and `0x20` was full speed so you'll have to decide for yourselves.

+## enable_at_boot

+Refer to this document to see how you can ensure the quiet speed is set at boot.

+## react_to_temp_change

+Refer to this to see how Im ensuring it can speed up if it has to.